Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals: Abstract

 \section{Abstract}

-In the search for stable topological semimetals with clean band profiles, we have screened all the 3$d$ metal-intercalated transition-metal dichalcogenides (3dI-TMDCs) by performing hybrid-functional-based ab initio calculations.
-Two classes of topological materials featuring twelve Weyl nodes in the $k_z=0$ plane (without spin-orbit interactions) are identified: (a) time-reversal-breaking Weyl semimetals VT$_3$X$_6$ (ferromagnetic) and (b) spinless Weyl semimetals MnT$_3$X$_6$ (nonmagnetic), where T=Nb, Ta; X=S, Se.
-VNb$_3$S$_6$, prototypical of class (a), is half-metallic with only two bands crossing at the Fermi level to form Weyl nodes.
-MnNb$_3$S$_6$ in the nonmagnetic phase is essentially a spinless version of VNb$_3$S$_6$ featuring an equally clean and simple band profile.
-Although the space group symmetry (P6$_3$22) implies that the degeneracy between the two bands is lifted for $k$ away from the Weyl nodes, the gap remains extremely small ($\ll$ 0.1 meV) along a loop connecting the Weyl nodes.
-This quasi-nodal-line degeneracy is explained in terms of the quasi-mirror symmetry of the lattice, induced by the in-plane twofold rotation axes, and the specific orbital nature of the bands.
+In the search for stable topological semimetals with clean band profiles, we have screened all the 3$d$ metal-intercalated transition metal dichalcogenides (3dI-TMDCs) by performing hybrid-functional-based {\it ab initio} calculations.
+Two classes of topological materials featuring 12 Weyl points (WPs) in the $k_z=0$ plane (without spin-orbit interactions) are identified: (a) ferromagnetic Weyl semimetals VT$_3$X$_6$ and (b) spinless Weyl semimetals MnT$_3$X$_6$ (nonmagnetic), where T=Nb, Ta; X=S, Se.
+VNb$_3$S$_6$, prototypical of class (a), is half-metallic with only two bands crossing at the Fermi level to form WPs.
+If spin-orbit interactions are included, VNb$_3$S$_6$ is a Weyl semimetal with {\it only two WPs} for magnetization $\mathbf{m}$ in the basal plane, whereas it is a ferromagnetic topological insulator for $\mathbf{m}$ normal to the plane.
+MnNb$_3$S$_6$ in the nonmagnetic phase is essentially a spinless version of VNb$_3$S$_6$ featuring an equally clean band profile.
+Interestingly, both materials exhibit a quasinodal line connecting the WPs, which we explain in terms of the quasimirror symmetry and the orbital nature of the bands.
 3dI-TMDCs are chemically and thermally stable stoichiometric compounds containing no toxic elements and are a viable platform for the study of topological condensed-matter physics.

 Introduction: The topological view of condensed matter, shaped gradually in the latter half of the 20th century, came to the forefront of condensed-matter research with the discovery of topological insulators.\cite{HK,QZ} The field has since been evolving rapidly with target materials expanding from insulators to semimetals.\cite{SM,RevWeyl1, RevWeyl2,RevWeylDirac,RevTSM,RevNLSM1,RevNLSM2} Topological semimetals can be broadly classified into Dirac semimetals (DSMs), Weyl semimetals (WSMs), and nodal-line semimetals (NLSMs).